redecentralize/alternative-internet/README.md

 [Mailpile](http://www.mailpile.is/) is free software, a web-mail program that you run on your own computer, so your data stays under your control.
 Because it is free software (a.k.a. open source), you can look under the hood and see how it works, or even modify it to make it better suit your particular needs.
 Mailpile is designed for speed and vast amounts of e-mail, it is flexible and themeable and has support for strong encryption built in from the very start.

 ### MediaCrush
 [MediaCrush](https://mediacru.sh) is free software (as in freedom and as in beer) for hosting media on the web.
-It's designed from the ground up to protect user's privacy and it losslessly compresses media whenever possible.
+It's designed from the ground up to protect users' privacy and it losslessly compresses media whenever possible.
 It supports more than 500 formats of images, video and audio.
 If ffmpeg accepts it, MediaCrush can process it.
 It also converts GIFs to HTML5 video.

 ### MediaGoblin
 [GNU MediaGoblin](http://mediagoblin.org) (also shortened to MediaGoblin or GMG) is a free, decentralized Web platform (server software) for hosting and sharing digital media, aimed at providing an extensible, adaptive, and freedom-respectful software alternative to major media publishing services such as Flickr, deviantArt, YouTube, etc.